lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 Visit [this](https://manage.openshift.com/) website to login to openshift.

-You can use the free tier subscription or the payed subscribtion. now click on the right top of the page where the user
+You can use the free tier subscription or the payed subscribtion. now click on the right top of the page where the username is displayed.

 ![](copylogincommand.PNG)